esimov/pigo-face-tracking/README.md

 ## How does it work?

-The **Pigo** library is capable for high accuracy facial landmark points detection, but out of the existing **15** facial landmark points, it proves that the nose (**LP93**) landmark point provides the best accuracy for face tracking, so this has been used to track the head movement.
-Once a head movement is detected a keyboard press event is triggered through the OS system events as you would press the key physically.
+The **Pigo** library is capable of high accuracy facial landmark points detection, but out of the existing **15** facial landmark points the nose provides the best accuracy for face tracking, so this has been used to track the head movement.
+When a head movement is detected a keyboard press event is triggered through the OS system events as you would press the key physically.

 ## Install
 **Notice: at least Go 1.13 is required!**